 Fuel efficiency was another area where the automatics fell far behind their manual counterparts.
 Today, they either beat or match their manual siblings in the km/l area.

-There are basically four types of automatic transmissions
+There are basically five types of automatic transmissions

 - Torque Converter